ido-ofir/core/README.md

 });
 ```
-changing the `tableCells` array now will cause the `Cell`s to re-render, but not the whole `Table` component.
+now, changing the `tableCells` array will cause the `Cell`s to re-render, but not the whole `Table` component.
 the `core.bind` method will run the function on every update and use the returned value to update the ui.

-### Router
+### Routing
+The core handles routing through `core.router` and the current routing state is stored on the state tree at `/core/router`.
+the actual rendering logic of the router can be in a 'free' or a 'mapped' mode.

-every component created with `core.Component` can be rendered by the router.
+* in free mode every component created with `core.Component` can be rendered by name.

-to automatically render the routing stack call `core.router.render` somewhere in your render method:
+* in mapped mode a map object is provided to the router and only components permitted by this map may be rendered to screen. a default value can be assigned to every level.

 ```jsx
 var ReactDom = require('react-dom');